UniStuttgart-VISUS/megamol/plugins/cinematiccamera/README.md

 * `01_splineSubdivision` (`20`): Amount of interpolation steps between keyframes.
 * `02_toggleManipulators` (Assigned key: `m`): Toggle between position manipulators and lookat/up manipulators of selected keyframe.
 * `03_toggleHelpText` (Assigned key: `h`): Show/hide help text for key assignments.
+* `04_toggleModelBBox` (Assigned key: `t`): Toggle between full rendering of the model and semi-transparent bounding box as placeholder of the model.

 The module `CinematicView` exposes the following parameters:
 (The values in brackets indicate the default values.)